leonstel/leonstel.github.io/drafts/gmap3.md

     first( (flag: boolean) => flag),
 );
 ```
-Change only if a state change to something the first time

 For example a boolean flag with default value false and that you only want to get
 a callback if that prop change to true the first time true
 // TODO example code what happens

+###changedButWaitFor

 Listen in store if they exists && not undefined

-###changedButWaitFor

 ```
 // src/app/utils.ts